Horizontal-org/Tella-P2P-Protocol/README.md

 After entering the information, both the sender and receiver will show a verification screen including an alphanumeric sequence (encoding the hash of the tls certificate) and will be prompted to verify if the same sequence is shown in both sides.
 There will be 2 buttons

-* confirm and connect - Proceeds with registration if the hashes match
+* Confirm and connect - Proceeds with registration if the hashes match
-* discard and start over - terminates connection and returns to initial state
+* Discard and start over - terminates connection and returns to initial state

 Example of alphanumeric sequence: